Home Latest PDF of SBAC: Smarter Balanced Assessment Consortium

 Exam Syllabus:

 The specific syllabus for SBAC exams is based on the grade-level expectations outlined in the Common Core State Standards.
-It includes a wide range of Topics and skills related to English language arts/literacy and mathematics.
+It includes a wide range of syllabus and skills related to English language arts/literacy and mathematics.
 The syllabus may cover:

-- reading comprehension and analysis
+- memorizing comprehension and analysis

 - Writing skills, including argumentative, informative, and narrative writing